panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 ### Note

-Before starting, be aware that the following ways to clone objects perform only a *shallow copy* of objects.
+The following ways to clone objects perform *shallow copy*.

 Shallow copy means that only the actual object gets copied.
-If the copied object conatins nested objects &mdash; these nested objects *are not copied* during a shallow copy.
+If the copied object conatins nested objects &mdash; these nested objects *aren't get cloned*.

 ```toc
 toHeading: 2